 3. Operations and Organisation of Unions subsequent to the Acts.-(i.)
 Unions.
-Except as hereinafter mentioned, the Unions do not avail themselves of the Trade Union Acts to any large extent.
-Information concerning them in some States is not at present available, since they do not divulge their membership and funds.
-The figures given for registered trade unions must not therefore be regarded as affording any criterion by which the present position of unionism may be judged.
-In some States there is a considerable difference between the numbers of registered and unregistered unions, as, for instance, in Victoria, where there are 127 unions in Melbourne, and only three are registered.
+Except as hereinafter mentioned, the Unions do not avail themselves of the Trade Union Acts to any large extent, in many cases neglecting to register.

+In some States there is a considerable difference between the numbers of registered and unregistered unions, as, for instance, in Victoria, where there are 151 unions and only three are registered.